Rules to Better Software Consultants - Working in a Team - 66 Rules

 - They take time to write in a generic fashion

-So standards should always help the critical thinking process, never replace it
+Standards should always help the critical thinking process, but never replace it.

 If you think something can be done better or the standard is simply out of date, you should improve the standard.
 This is best done as a team effort with everyone making little changes often.
 Whenever you come across a standard which needs updating or improving you have three options:

 - Fix it yourself straight away by editing the rule (preferred)

 - Fix it yourself later if it's too big.
 In this case, send yourself an email